emotion-analysis-project/SemEval2025-Task11/README.md

 - [References](#references)
 - [Organizers](#organizers)

-🛑‼️ Evaluation starting soon: Please check some important updates regarding the shared task setup. 🛑‼️

 # 📢 **News**

 ## **28 February 2025**

-Below is the task paper BibTex for the participants to cite in the system paper.
+Below is the BibTex of the task description paper for the participants to cite in their system description papers.

 ```bibtex